-Were the mass-produced housing estates as bad as people think architecturally though?
+What about the mass-produced housing estates?
+Were they as bad as people think, architecturally?

 In some cases, yes, and they were often worse than those built in the West.
 The standard of construction was often very low.
 And there's just so much of it.
-There are particular ones – if you go to Mustamäe on the outskirts of Tallinn for example – that just seems to go on forever.
+There are particular ones—if you go to Mustamäe on the outskirts of Tallinn, for example—that just seem to go on forever.
 I think if you are used to a certain kind of Western European city there is something Orwellian and totalitarian about a gigantic housing estate from the 1960s.

 Absolutely.
 And actually your average cubicle built in a concrete bloc on the outskirts of Warsaw in the 1970s is probably bigger than the average Barratt Homes flat today.

-So what were the other things you found during the time you spent writing the book that were architecturally unique?
+So what were the other architecturally unique things you found while writing the book?

-There's also a chapter on high-rises which is mostly about the skyscrapers which were built under Stalin in the 40s and 50s.
-They are placed strategically around the city and have huge footprints Unlike the little plots you get in New York they occupy several blocks and come down in tiers which makes them look incredibly authoritarian.
+There's also a chapter on high-rises, which is mostly about the skyscrapers built under Stalin in the 40s and 50s.
+They are placed strategically around the city and have huge footprints.
+Unlike the little plots you get in New York they occupy several blocks and come down in tiers which makes them look incredibly authoritarian.

-And there's also a chapter on the metro which was the most fun to write.
-It's about how the Soviet Union produced probably the most interesting public spaces of the 20th century in the metro as well as how huge the human cost was.
-What happened there in terms of these incredibly opulent public halls filled with artwork – there's nothing else like it on earth.
+There's also a chapter on the metro, which was the most fun to write.
+It's about how the Soviet Union produced probably the most interesting public spaces of the 20th century in the metro, as well as how huge the human cost was.
+What happened there in terms of these incredibly opulent public halls filled with artwork—there's nothing else like it on earth.

 Two main reasons.
-The first is not their fault – they had to contend with an economic situation that no country could have dealt with.
+The first is not their fault—they had to contend with an economic situation that no country could have dealt with.
 They had a country that was almost totally non-industrial, with the heritage of Tsarism and obscurantism.
 They also had a brutal civil war and World War II to deal with.
-So much of what they did and the reason why they failed was because they wanted to be better and more economically successful that the West rather than just trying to just to provide a good quality of life.
+So much of what they did and the reason why they failed was because they wanted to be better and more economically successful than the West, rather than just trying to provide a good quality of life.
 The idea was implausible because the West had hundreds of years of economic success already behind it.

-Landscapes of Communism is published today by Allen Lane
+Landscapes of Communism is published by Allen Lane.